vincentwimmer/System-Health-Reports/README.md

 ># Notes:
 >- MainExec.ps1 will produce an error if the system's Event Logs are cleared.
 This is nothing to worry about.
 >- 95% of errors are related to the $fpath location.
 Be sure to check that.
+>- When using IIS make sure the folder containing the files is not "Read-Only" and that the user has rights to the folder.
 >- Feel free to update the CSS in the CreateHTML and GetSystemReport scripts.
 >- Keep an eye on your Reports folder.
 There's no code setup to delete these files.
 I recommend clearing anything older than 3months.